 Privacy Preserving Applications.
 Private computing provides a clever way to process data without revealing any details about the data itself to the party in charge of processing it.
 Data protection can be achieved by encrypting the signals and processing them in encrypted form.
 Possible applications of this approach are virtually endless.
 Among them, we explore privacy-preserving biometric matching, biomedical signal processing, private sensor fusion in IoT swarms, and private sample analysis for malware identification.

-Return Oriented Programming.
-Code reuse attacks are exploits in which an attacker can execute arbitrary code on a compromised machine without having to inject it in memory, as they achieve the intended behavior by joining fragments of code belonging to a legit installed software component.
+Code Reuse Attacks and Defenses.
+Code reuse attacks are exploits in which an attacker can execute arbitrary code on a compromised machine without having to inject any instruction in memory, as they achieve the intended behavior by joining fragments of code belonging to a legit software component already present in memory.
 Return oriented programming (ROP) attacks are the most common form of such attacks.
-We have been building a collection of ROP exploits of increasing complexity to foster their study in the research community; we also developed a tool for inspecting and analyzing how a ROP attack takes place, which can be sometimes a cumbersome task even for security professionals due to the entanglements of ROP code, and frequently an offputting job for researchers.
-We are also exploring how code reuse can be employed in a defensive scenario, for instance to protect intellectual property in the context of code obfuscation and anti-piracy applications.
+We have been building a collection of ROP exploits of increasing complexity to foster their study in the research community; we also developed a tool for inspecting and analyzing how a ROP attack takes place, which can sometimes be a cumbersome task even for security professionals due to the entanglements of ROP code, and frequently a disheartening one for researchers.
+We are exploring how to ameliorate the overheads of existing system defenses against code reuse attacks by leveraging monitoring primitives available in the most recent families of processors, as performance is a key factor for their adoption.

 Visual analytics.
 Visual Analytics is the science of analytical reasoning facilitated by visual interactive interfaces.
 In the cyber-security domain it allows the human to manipulate and manage large quantities of data through powerful visual abstractions, supporting heterogeneous analysis tasks like monitoring, proactive and reactive analysis, what-if analysis and prediction.
 The support is at different levels, ranging from strategic decision processes down to active cyber-attacks countermeasures.
 We are actively studying novel visual analytics solutions for cybersecurity, focused on supporting proactive analysis of cyber-risk status for complex networks, real-time response to cyber attacks, effective explanation of learning process for malware classifiers, cybersecurity policy assessment and specification through standard frameworks (e.g. NIST cyber-security framework).
 Solutions regarding improving situational awareness of cyber-security operators under stressful situations and support to digital forensics activities are currently under development.